-A star is first hidden and formed in dense interstellar clouds and debris fields.
+A star is first hidden and formed in dense dark interstellar clouds and debris fields.
 The stellar nursery is dark until the core warms and ignites.
-Until then, the surrounding planetary rubble and all the potential they represent must wait in the dark for the star to clear the way, to provide their much-needed ingredient.
+Until then, the surrounding planetary rubble and all the potential they represent must wait in the dark for the star to clear the way, to provide their much-needed ingredient – Light.

 So, it is not, in fact, always a bad thing to be in the dark.
-At times, that is the seedbed of our being in development.
+That may be the seedbed of our being in development.

 - Shamanism: As a Spiritual Practice for Daily Life by Tom Cowan, Crossing Press Berkley 1996 ↩